-When possible, make the +2mm capitate cut to gain additional soft tissue length.
-Perform preoperative templating prior to the case to ensure adequate room for the 12 or 15mm carpal post of the Baseplate is available with the +2mm cut.
+When possible, always make the +2mm carpal resection with these patients to gain additional soft tissue length while maintaining the integrity of the $3^{rd}$ CMC joint.

+Perform pre-operative measuring of the capitate as described above prior to the case to ensure adequate room for the 12 or 15mm carpal post of the Baseplate.